 Users will be unable to access their accounts after multiple failed sign-ins.

-A lockout policy allowing only a low number of attempts may cause more lockout incidents.
-For example, users may mistype passwords when signing in from a mobile device or when they have recently changed their passwords.
+When admins configure lockout policies, they should consider typical user sign-in patterns and security to determine how many attempts are allowed.
+A lockout policy that allows only a low number of attempts may cause more lockouts.
+For example, users may mistype passwords when signing in from a mobile device or when they've recently changed their passwords.
 Some applications may auto-retry cached passwords when they're changed, resulting in user lockouts.
-However, a lockout policy with too high allowed attempts increases the risk of credential attacks.
+However, a lockout policy with too many attempts allowed increases the risk of credential attacks.

-Longer passwords are more difficult for users to remember, especially when combined with other complexity requirements (e.g., require uppercase, lowercase, symbols, etc).
+Longer passwords are more difficult for users to remember, especially when combined with other complexity requirements (for example, require uppercase, lowercase, symbols, and so on).

-The National Institute of Standards and Technology (NIST) recommends longer passwords which are easy to remember (“phrase-like”) but more difficult to obtain from brute force attacks.
+NIST recommends longer passwords that are easy to remember (“phrase-like”) but more difficult to obtain from brute force attacks.

-Admins should take this into account when setting the password age.
-A shorter password age can be balanced with a longer password history to prevent password reuse.
+Consider, for example, configuring a shorter password age with a longer password history to prevent password reuse.

-- From the Setup tab, navigate to Password.
+- In the Setup tab, click Password.
 To edit policies, click the Actions > Edit.

 - Select a Password Policy and click Edit.

-- Edit the password settings within the policy based on the recommendations.
+- Edit the password settings based on the recommendations.

-- To enable each setting, select the box next to Password history, Password age, Lock out, and Common password check.
+- To enable each setting, select the checkboxes for Password history, Password age, Lock out, and Common password check.